 Due to heavy rainfall in April 2009, the sanctuary was severely damaged by a roof leak.
 It was at this time that the congregation moved into John Knox Hall, the fellowship hall on our campus, for worship.
 Our Interim Pastor at the time, spearheaded a fund drive to re-roof and refurbish the sanctuary.
 The work was completed and we held a Service of Celebration in October 2010.

-Exciting improvements have been completed since the arrival of Rev. Cheryl Raine in January of 2017.
-We refurbished a number of classrooms and welcomed the Redlands Symphony Summer Music Academy to our campus in July 2017.
-We are exploring the development of our dirt lot, as a beautiful green space open to the public.
+Exciting improvements in the church ministries have been completed since the arrival of Rev. Cheryl Raine in January of 2017.
+We have welcomed new members from our city and surrounding communities as well as from Pakistan and Indonesia .
+We have established a new partnership with the Redlands Symphony Summer Music Academy and welcomed them to our campus in July 2017.
+During the summer of 2019, we will host the Academy for the third year.
+We began another partnership with Stars of Tomorrow Children’s Theater.
 We welcomed the Presbytery of Riverside to our campus February 2019.
 We also installed a new coffee bar, a custodial closet and updated our technology in our main first floor classroom.
+More changes are the works including sanctuary improvements and a multi-use park for the church and community.

 We are excited about our intentionally multi-ethnic diversity that God has brought into our midst, as we envision our future together in the City of Redlands.